trailofbits/it-depends/notes.md

 * Outgoing edges to projects is to dependencies at that version

-Edges in graphdb hold metadata information like the following:
+Edges in graphdb should hold metadata information like the following:

 * symbolic constraints on versions